-Try to follow these guidelines:
+Instead, try to follow these guidelines.

-- Include wholegrain starchy foods in most meals for example, wholemeal bread, rice and pasta. - Eat more fruits, vegetables, pulses (for example, beans, peas and lentils) and nuts and seeds. - Eat less red meat for example beef and lamb, and especially processed meats such as sausages and bacon. - If you eat fish, do so regularly particularly oily types like salmon and mackerel.
-However, try to limit eating battered or breaded fish, which are high in unhealthy fat. - Try to choose lower-fat dairy foods where possible. - Use vegetable and plant oils for cooking and dressing - for example, olive oil and rapeseed oil.
-Try to avoid solid fats like butter, lard or ghee. - Limit the amount of salt in your diet try not to eat more than 6g (about a teaspoon) a day. - Try to make sugary foods only occasional treats such as pastries, sweets, biscuits, cakes and chocolate. - Consume alcohol in moderation (ideally with food).
-If you don't drink alcohol already, try not to start.
+- Include wholegrain starchy foods in most meals for example, wholemeal bread, rice and pasta. - Eat more fruits, vegetables, pulses (for example, beans, peas and lentils) and nuts and seeds. - Eat less red meat for example beef and lamb, and especially processed meats such as sausages and bacon. - Eat fish regularly particularly oily types like salmon and mackerel.
+However, try to limit eating battered or breaded fish which is high in unhealthy fat. - Try to choose lower-fat dairy foods where possible. - Use vegetable and plant oils for cooking and dressing for example, olive oil and rapeseed oil.
+Try to avoid solid fats like butter, lard or ghee. - Limit the amount of salt in your diet try not to eat more than 6g (about a teaspoon) a day. - Try to make sugary foods only occasional treats such as pastries, sweets, biscuits, cakes and chocolate. - Consume alcohol in moderation (ideally with food) if you don't drink alcohol already, try not to start. - For more information search 'Mediterranean-style diet' on the NHS website www.nhs.uk